 Brain slices: patch clamping recording, voltage sensitive dyes, Ca2+ imaging, gene-targeted GFP mice to record identified neurons, optogenetic activation of identified inputs, computational modeling of intrinsic cellular activity

 Whole animal recording: anesthetized and awake freely-moving or head-fixed preparations, unit activity, optical imaging, optogenetics

-Neuroanatomy: reconstructions of dye-filled, physiologically-characterized neurons; tract tracing, immunohistochemistry, image analysis
+Reconstructions of dye-filled, physiologically-characterized neurons; tract tracing, immunohistochemistry, image analysis

-Molecular biology: in situ hybridization, PCR, gene chips, proteomics, transgenic mice, optogenetics
+In situ hybridization, PCR, gene chips, proteomics, transgenic mice, optogenetics

 Dr. Adam Puche, Associate Professor: Neuroanatomy, electrophysiology, molecular biology.